 Vegetarians can meet their zinc need via grains.
 Our regular chapati contains a small but decent amount of zinc.
 A cup of cooked oats will take you 2.3 milligrams closer to your required daily zinc requirement.
 Whole wheat bread is also a good source as the yeast used in making it helps break down phytates and improve absorption of zinc.

 Pumpkin seeds contain one of the highest concentrations of zinc in vegetarian food.
 A 100-gram serving of these will give you a whopping 10.3 mg of zinc, which is equivalent to your daily requirement.
-Squash, sunflower, chia, and flax seeds are also rich in zinc.
+Squash, sunflower seeds, chia, and flax seeds are also rich in zinc.

 Put baked beans on your toast for a zinc-rich breakfast.
 A cup of canned baked beans provides 5.8 mg of zinc.
 A bowl of your favorite chole (chickpeas) or dal will give you 2.5 mg.
 Soaking beans overnight will improve zinc absorption.
 Allowing them to sprout further increases the mineral’s potency.
 A cup of peas can also give you 1.9mg of zinc.

 A 100-gram pack of pine nuts will give you your daily requirement of zinc and a cup (137 gram) of roasted cashews will give you 7.7 mg.
 But opt for non-fried, non-salted nuts to avoid extra fat and cholesterol.
 Soaking nuts overnight and then drying them before eating also helps make more zinc available for absorption.